-- X Results of earlier tests fueled keen INTEREST ON hybrid rice technology among breeders, researchers, policymakers, and farmers.
-(Use the preposition IN after INTEREST). - ✓ We are INTERESTED IN receiving (not INTERESTED to receive) comments from your end. - ✓ The farmers are INTERESTED IN adopting the new rice technology.
+- Results of earlier tests fueled keen INTEREST ON hybrid rice technology among breeders, researchers, policymakers, and farmers.
+(Use the preposition IN after INTEREST). - ✓ We are INTERESTED IN receiving (not INTERESTED to receive) comments from you.

+✓ The farmers are INTERESTED IN adopting the new rice technology.